batooch/HabitO/README.md

 ## 🤖 AI Feature "Ori" – External Backend

 The **Ori** feature provides personalized ideas for new habits the user hasn't already listed.
-It acts as a creative boost — especially when you're stuck or don’t know where to begin.
+It acts as a creative boost — especially when you're stuck.

 ### ⚙️ How it works